-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices civil litigation to include administrative law.
-We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing administrative actions.
+The Law Offices of Edward Misleh, APC is a law firm that practices civil litigation to include administrative law.
+We represent clients in Northern California with services they need and deserve when addressing administrative actions.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Ex Parte Relief

 You make and ex parte relief request when you need emergency relief.
 This occurs when it is impractical or impossible to wait the minimum statutory period for a regular motion.
 A court will only grant you ex parte relief upon proof of good cause.
 You must demonstrate irreparable harm, immediate danger, or some other statutory basis for granting relief.

 Before you can seek relief, you must notify all parties not later than 10 A.M. the court day before the intended ex parte appearance.
 Court days do not include weekends or holidays.
 In your notice, you must state with specificity the nature of the relief.
 Specificity means including the date, time, and place that an application will be made for relief.
 In addition, you should attempt to determine whether any other party will appear and oppose the relief requested.

 Your request for ex parte relief from the court must be made in a written application.
 You must also provide a declaration to accompany the application.
 Your declaration must be a factual showing of the need for ex parte relief as well as a description of the notice given.
 The notice must include the date, time, manner, and name of the party informed and whether it is expected that anyone will appear and oppose.